NASA's newest Mars rover is about to make a touchdown as the agency starts a long quest to bring the first Red Planet samples back to Earth.

 Viking 2: U.S., launched Sept.
 9, 1975.
 The Mars orbiter operated from Aug.
 1976 to 1987, and the lander operated from Sept.
 3, 1976 to 1980.
 Combined, the Viking orbiters and landers returned more than 50,000 photos.

 Phobos 2: (FAILED) USSR, launched July 12, 1988.
-The Mars orbiter and Phobos lander were lost in March 1989 near Phobos.
+The Mars orbiter and Phobos lander were lost in March 1989 near the Martian moon Phobos (opens in new tab).

 Mars 96: (FAILED) Russia, launched Nov.
 16, 1996.
 The orbiter, two landers and two penetrators were lost after the rocket failed.

-Mars Exploration Rover Spirit: U.S., launched June 10, 2003.
+Mars Exploration Rover Spirit (opens in new tab): U.S., launched June 10, 2003.
 The Mars rover landed on the Red Planet on Jan.
-4, 2004 for three-month mission to look for signs of past water activity on Mars.
+4, 2004 for three-month mission to look for signs of past water activity on Mars, and found extensive evidence over many years.
 Ground controllers lost communication with Spirit in March 2010, and repeated attempts to awaken the rover failed.
 The rover far outlived its intended warranty, and is considered a success.
 NASA declared Spirit dead in May 2011.

-Mars Exploration Rover Opportunity: U.S., launched July 7, 2003.
+Mars Exploration Rover Opportunity (opens in new tab): U.S., launched July 7, 2003.
 The Mars rover landed on Jan.
 25, 2004 for a three-month prime mission in the Meridiani Planum region.
-The rover has currently logged more than 20 miles on the Red Planet and is now investigating the huge Endeavour crater.
+The rover has logged more than 20 miles on the Red Planet and was eventually felled by a lack of power due to a large sandstorm on Mars in 2018.
+The mission was declared over on Feb.
+13, 2019, having lasted for 15 years — far beyond design expectations — and finding ample evidence of water on the surface.